andres20980/kasten-docs/docs/usage.md

-Using the Block Mode Export mechanism for all volume snapshots is enabled by explicitly selecting the Export snapshot data in block mode option in the export properties of the policy and then selecting an Object Storage Location , an NFS File Storage or a Veeam Repository Location profile as the destination for snapshot data in the Location Profile Supporting Block Mode field.
+Using the Block Mode Export mechanism for all volume snapshots is enabled by explicitly selecting the Export snapshot data in block mode option in the export properties of the policy and then selecting an Object Storage Location , an NFS/SMB File Storage or a Veeam Repository Location profile as the destination for snapshot data in the Location Profile Supporting Block Mode field.

 The location for metadata is specified by the Export Location Profile field, a required field in the dialog.
-When the Location Profile Supporting Block Mode field is an Object Storage Location or an NFS File Storage Location , then both values are required to be the same to ensure that both metadata and snapshot data are sent to the same location.
+When the Location Profile Supporting Block Mode field is an Object Storage Location or an NFS/SMB File Storage Location , then both values are required to be the same to ensure that both metadata and snapshot data are sent to the same location.